 As soon as Jaime left, I opened my laptop, not exactly sure what to search for.
-I placed the cursor in Search, but, no matter what key I pressed, it was stuck! ...
-What happened next, I can call Auto-Search or Sphinx-Intelligence, but it's truly beyond my ability to explain.
-Totally frustrated, I hit Enter, and BINGO-I was through the looking glass!
-The search engine delivered me to: Antoine Clot-Bey, Surgeon in Chief for Egypt's Armies for Mohammed Ali Pasha!
-The Viceroy of Egypt sent emissaries to recruit doctors to keep his army and people healthy, and in 1825 Clot sailed to Cairo with 20 doctors to assist him.
-Clot-Bey shaped all branches of medical instruction, including a women's medical school.

-When Ali died in 1849, and francophobe Abbas became Wali, Clot-Bey returned to Marseille, where, after his death in 1868 at 74, the Avenue Clot-Bey was named for him.
+I placed the cursor in 'Search' but, no matter what key I pressed, it was stuck!...What happened next, I can call 'Auto-Search' or 'Sphinx-Intelligence', but it's truly beyond my ability to explain.
+Totally frustrated, I hit 'Enter' and BINGO - the search engine delivered me to: 'Antoine Clot-Bey, Surgeon in Chief for Egypt's Armies for Mohammed Ali Pasha'!
+The Viceroy of Egypt, sent emissaries to recruit doctors to keep his army and people healthy, and in 1825 Clot sailed to Cairo with 20 doctors to assist him.
+Clot shaped all branches of medical instruction, including a women's medical school.
+When Ali died in 1849, and francophobe Abbas became Wali, Clot-Bey returned to Marseille, where after his death in 1868 at 74, the Avenue Clot-Bey was named after him.

-It was time to discover what disturbed me so much at my first past-life regression.
+It was time to discover what frightened me so much at my first past-life regression.
 Under the skylit cupola once again, Eduardo Blanco guided me beyond the veil.
 "Deeper and deeper, where are you now?
-How are you feeling?"...
+How are you feeling?"
 "I'm in the palace, dreaming of Ali, remembering our last nights in my tent in the desert.
-Outside, the tent is encircled in a sage wreath ring of fire to keep the rodents away.
+Outside the tent is encircled in a sage wreath ring of fire, to keep the rodents away.
 I'm crying, he's laughing, and kissing my bald head.
-He shaved all the hair off of my head and also his own because of an infestation of fleas.
+He shaved all the hair off of my head, and also his own, because of an infestation of fleas.
 He's obsessed with cleanliness.
 My hair has grown back now, but my belly is heavy.
 I'm pregnant!
 This time with a son.
 And this is why I can't be with Ali in the desert, who's quashing the last of the Beys.
-Since the Massacre, even my Auntie Fatima, Queen of the Mamelukes hasn't come to see me.-I'm so sad and alone."
+Since the Massacre, even my Auntie Fatima, Queen of the Mamelukes, hasn't come to see me.I'm so sad and alone."